 OK but we’re still not done!

-That $77,350 just doesn’t show up under your pillow via the fairy Godmother publishing fairy.
-Oh wait, it does - that is, if you consider music publishers a mythical entity.
-And hmm - maybe they are! : )
+That $77,350 in songwriting royalties just doesn’t show up under your pillow via the fairy Godmother publishing fairy.
+Oh wait, it does – that is, if you consider music publishers a mythical entity.
+And hmm – maybe they are! : )

 Keep in mind, you have to further reduce this amount (the $77,350), because those royalties need to be collected around the world somehow.
 And we need a music publisher to do that, most of the time.
-(They’re worth their weight in gold, in my opinion - but then again, I am a music publisher : ).
+(They’re worth their weight in gold, in my opinion – but then again, that’s what I do : ).

 OK – but how much does that cost?